RadoslavSheytanov/Radoslavsheytanov/README.md

 # Hi there!
 My name is Rado.
 Nice to see you here! 👋

 ## About Me
 I am a beginner developer passionate about Front-End Web Development.
 I'm excited to learn and grow my skills in building user-friendly and visually appealing websites.
-My ultimate goal is to become a Full-Stack Laravel Developer and create innovative web applications. 🌟
+My ultimate goal is to become a Full-Stack Web Developer and create innovative web applications. 🌟

 ## Skills
-- HTML5, CSS3, JavaScript, PHP
+- HTML5, CSS3, JavaScript
 - Responsive Web Design 📱
 - CSS Frameworks (Bootstrap, Tailwind CSS)
 - Version Control (Git)